Skip to content

 new_scene(*, is_looping=False, sync=None, ease=None, scene_id='')

-Create a new Scene and adds it to the Animation.
-If no ID is provided, a unique ID is generated.
+Create a new Scene and add it to the Animation.

 Parameters: